 - Ability to solve problems.

-- Outside activities people tend to leave them off their CV’s.
+- Outside activities people tend to leave off their CV’s.
 That little bit of extra information show some leadership skills or personality.

 - Emotional intelligence also matters.
 One needs to have the attitude of a professional who gets things done with a good attitude.